chiskas2/333-RGB-LED-MiniCube/README.md

     It's just some tests.
 I'm not too happy with all of them either.

-Using Arduino IDE (I last compiled it on version 1.8.10, but newer versions should work fine.
+Compiled using Arduino IDE (I last used version 1.8.10, but newer versions should work fine.
 Probably). https://www.arduino.cc/

     NOTE
     You need to put all files in a folder of the same name as the main .ino file (without the .ino extension).
     Namely "333_RGB_LED_minicube_30_Release_1".
     Alternatively rename both (folder and main .ino file) to some other name.

+Refer also to the included schematics (pdf).

     SCHEMATICS DESCRIPTION

-Refer also to the included schematics (pdf).

 Directly driven by and connected to an Arduino Nano (or compatible).
 There's also an electret mic preamp to make it react to sound in different ways.
 Using a 3.3V Zener to stabilize a voltage source for it, and using externally referenced analogue reading (Atm I don't remember why I didn't use the Nano's built-in 3.3V source, but this is how I built it.
 So I included it).

+    You don't have to use or include the mic / preamp thing if you don't want to, but the audio functions won't work then of course.

 Each color column (or plane) MUST HAVE AN ASSOCIATED SERIES RESISTOR!

-    NOTE!
-Keep the total max current for one row (3 RGB LEDs as white on one row pin) within Arduino specs!

 The value was experimentatally determined, and was what my RGB LEDs seemed to be the most white with (while still having a conservative current load).
 It totalled about 8.5 mA for a fully lit RGB LED.
 Times 3 = 25.5 mA for one row, and thus below Arduino's max of 40 mA pr. pin.
 In addition any one row pin is only on for 1/9th the time.

+    NOTE!
+Keep the total max current for one row (3 RGB LEDs as white on one row pin) within Arduino specs!

     Sidenote: There's a 200 mA limit total for all pins regardless!
    (Atmega 328P datasheet, Table 28.1: http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf#G1411831)

 Your RGB LEDs may vary.
-Mine were common cathode, diffuse RGB LED's, not sure what particular type if it has a name.
+Mine were common cathode, diffuse RGB LED's, not sure what particular brand it was.